Mindgamesnl/OpenAudioMc/README.md

 - `modules/migrator` contains the migrator that converts legacy MapDB database stores to Sqlite through Storm
 - `modules/parties` contains the module integrating with the official [Parties](https://www.spigotmc.org/resources/parties-an-advanced-parties-manager.3709/) plugin
 - `modules/skywars` contains the module integrating with native Skywars game states ([Skywars Reloaded](https://github.com/lukasvdgaag/SkyWarsReloaded))
-- `modules/rinoarc-legacy` contains the commissioned module from Rinoarc for legacy 1.8 support
 - `modules/vistas-server` a standalone OpenAudioMc installation that links over redis, for enterprise deployments with multiple bungee or lilypad proxies
 - `modules/vistas-client` a plugin runtime implementation for vistas, to hook into a redis based mesh network